ONLYOFFICE/office-js-api/Word/ApiTable/Methods/RemoveRow.md

 # RemoveRow

-Removes a table row with the specified cell.
+Removes a table row with a specified cell.

 ## Syntax